-How to Get a Teaching License in Nebraska
+How to Earn a Teaching License in Nebraska

 Requirements for initial Nebraska teacher certification include completion of a bachelor’s degree and a teacher education program at a state-approved institution.
 If you are just starting out, you can earn a bachelor’s degree as part of your required teacher education program.
 The Nebraska Department of Education requires candidates to complete coursework in the areas of Human Relations Training and Special Education Training.
 Scores on the Praxis Core basic skills test and the Praxis Subject Assessment that aligns with your specific certification also are required.